AztecProtocol/dev-rel/tutorials/token-standard/README.md

 ### Internal function implementations

+Internal functions are functions that can only be called by this contract.
+The following 3 functions are public functions that are called from the [private execution context](#execution-contexts).
+Marking these as `internal` ensures that only the desired private functions in this contract are able to call them.
+Private functions defer execution to public functions because private functions cannot update public state directly.

+#### `_initialize`

+This function is called via the [constructor](#constructor).
+Note that it is not actually marked `internal` right now--this is because this functionality is still being worked on.

+This function sets the creator of the contract (passed as `msg_sender` from the constructor) as the admin and makes them a minter.

 ```rust
     // We cannot do this from the constructor currently
     // Since this should be internal, for now, we ignore the safety checks of it, as they are